 As you walk out of the Tower, you’ll step in the City of London.
 While today it is the primary central business district of London, it is also the historic center of the city, as it contains settlements that include the Romans in the 1st century AD, all the way to the Middle Ages.

-Don’t miss the seeing one of the surviving fragment of the London Wall, built around 200 AD, close to Tower Hill.
+Don’t miss seeing one of the surviving fragments of the London Wall, built around 200 AD, close to Tower Hill.
 Also walk by the Monument to the Great Fire of London of 1666, which gutted the medieval City of London inside the old Roman city wall.

 Grab a bite while you’re exploring the old city.
 Personally, every time I go to London I go at least once to Nando’s – a spicy Afro-Portuguese chicken chain, so I give one vote to visit their City of London restaurant.

 Visit the V&A Museum of Childhood

 Now we are officially in East London!
 The V&A Museum of Childhood is the younger sister of one of London’s greatest museums – the V&A Museum.
 While the Childhood Museum focuses on toys, it entertains both adults and kids.
 This is one of the many free things to do in London with your kids.

 It is home to one of the world’s finest collections of children’s toys, including dollhouses, costumes, games, and more, dating as back as 1872.
 The museum is free.

 Alternatively, just nearby, on Shoreditch High Street, the Rich Mix creative center has several interesting exhibitions from up-and-coming artists.
 This is also free.